secorolab/floorplan-object-modelling-and-placement/docs/tutorial.md

 |:-------------------------------------------:|
 |Figure 4: models required for each link and joint in the kinematic chain|

-For the link, modelling the rigid body inertia is straightforward, as it only requires calculating the values.
+For the link, we must model the rigid body inertia.
+This is straightforward as it only requires calculating the moment of inertia values, for which there are calculator tools available.
 In the simulator, in this case Gazebo, each link is represented visually and physically with a polytope.
 The polytope can be modelled in various ways.
 For our example we model the polytope using the `"GazeboCuboid"` type, which describes a cuboid by its length in the x, z, and y directions.
 We then link this cuboid model to the visual and physics representation of the door body using the `"LinkVisualRepresentation"` and `"LinkPhysicsRepresentation"`.

 ```json
 {